modrobert/SecureChatAnywhere/README.md

 ### Contribute

-If you wish to contribute to this project by donating then you can do so via Bitcoin or PayPal.
+If you wish to contribute to this project by donating then you can do so via Bitcoin, Litecoin, Bitcoin Cash (bcash)  or PayPal.

-Bitcoin: 33ShPNJkT3PGegKdJiXGMMpkVyekcMaHDF
+Bitcoin: 1LdBPjasAMLSBUEMF4w4AGuyPBBTtDZ92H
+Litecoin: Ld8dHjjh5YGXTiWrP3eenNTDXqB5pYpPqb
+Bitcoin Cash (bcash): 1E2juHw762hCKpPmJpiBaRaiefgsTqsqeZ

 PayPal: https://paypal.me/modrobert